parsavares/HPCSE_End_Project/README.md

 ___
 ___
-# ReFrame Installation and Setup Guide
+# III.
+ReFrame Installation and Setup Guide

 ## Introduction
 This section provides detail steps required for installing and setting up ReFrame on a system using EasyBuild and the Slurm job scheduler.
 The setup is intended for conducting HPC tests with specific emphasis on OpenFOAM applications.